The Medical Interpreter’s Official Role…

 How to Become a Medical Interpreter?

-Although a background in life sciences is helpful for becoming an interpreter, it is not strictly necessary.
+Although a background in life sciences is helpful for becoming an Medical Interpreter, it is not strictly necessary.
 (After all, the patients for whom one is interpreting will usually need things explained in non-technical terms.)

 Organizations like the National Board for Certified Medical Interpreters (NBCMI); and Certifications Commission for Healthcare Providers (CCHI) offer standard credentials.
 You can see more about these organizations and the path to their certification in this blog.